ComputeCanada/mc-hub/docs/capacity-planner.md

 is conservatively assumed to continue; future cleanup or quota changes may alter the outcome.
 Checks do not guarantee resource availability at launch.

-A shortage queues one `capacity.quota_insufficient` event per project to the existing configured Slack/webhook destinations.
+A shortage queues one `capacity.quota_insufficient` event per project to that project’s enabled Slack/webhook destination.
+It never falls back to global destinations.
 The event includes plan names and dates, available quota, required resources, and shortages at each affected start.
 It excludes cluster configuration, passwords, keys, and project credentials.
 Unchanged shortages are not sent again, including after worker restart.
 Changed shortages or affected